Skip to main content

 Importing tables from Excel

-Dataedo enables importing database schema (tables, views and their columns) into its repository from external sources using Excel template.
+Dataedo enables importing database schema (tables, views, and their columns) into its repository from external sources using an Excel template.

 What is it for